 What is your budget?

 Unfortunately, this might be the most influential factor in your decision making process.
 Countertop materials can vary greatly in price, and it's important to consider not only material costs, but also installation and delivery fees.
+Take this into account when designing your kitchen remodel budget.

 Granite is one of the most popular countertop materials, due to it's elegant appearance and durable performance.
 It's available in many different colors, meaning it can fit in to any kitchen style and color scheme.
 Each slab of granite is completely unique.
 Granite countertops are typically installed for $80 to $200 per square foot.